-2015 Putting a $250M Shine on NYC’s Hospital District
+2015 Putting a Shine on NYC’s Hospital District

-On the east side of mid-Manhattan, close enough to each other to be the three bases in a game of stickball, stand a trio of formidable medical facilities: Rockefeller University, Memorial Sloan Kettering Cancer Center.
+On the east side of mid-Manhattan, close enough to each other to be the three bases in a game of stickball, stand a trio of formidable medical facilities: The New York-Presbyterian Weill Cornell hospital campus, Rockefeller University, and Memorial Sloan Kettering Cancer Center.

-The Koch cancer center, meanwhile, will be in heavy demand for treatment.
-In America, one out of every two men, and one out of three women, will be diagnosed with cancer in his or her lifetime.
-Cancer is an age-related disease, and with New York City’s population over 65 rising fast to an estimated 1.4 million by 2030, there will be many new patients needing radiation, chemotherapy, surgery, and related help.
+Simultaneously, Memorial Sloan Kettering was promised $150 million by David Koch for an outpatient center that will treat cancer victims.
+This gift will produce a giant people’s clinic serving 1,300 patients daily, housed in a new 23-story skyscraper.
+Cancer is an age-related disease, and with New York City’s population over 65 rising fast toward an estimated 1.4 million by 2030, there will be many new patients needing radiation, chemotherapy, surgery, and related help.

-- Wall Street Journal summary report on the two projects, wsj.com/articles/major-donations-bolster-hospital-medical-research-1432094465
+- Wall Street Journal summary report on recent projects, wsj.com/articles/major-donations-bolster-hospital-medical-research-1432094465